paulross/PyCppContainers/docs/sphinx/source/build_test.rst

 - C++ debug and release builds: 5 minutes.
 - C++ debug tests (3,000+): 40 minutes.
 - C++ release tests (around 25,000): about 40 minutes.
-- Python: create environment and run all tests, including slow and memory tests (127): around 1 hour per Python version.
+- Python: create environment and run all tests, including slow and memory tests (127): around 45 minutes per Python version.

 For all Python versions (6 currently) this takes about eight hours.